 It was a great way to let your inner big kid out, spend time together as a family but equally enjoy our time together, rather than clock-watching as I pretend I enjoy playing superheroes.

-We’ve heard of LEGO exhibitions before, and we have always been keen to go but have never actually got round to it.
+We’ve heard of LEGO exhibitions before, and we have always been keen to go, but have never got around to it.
 Luckily, when we heard about Brick Live, we jumped at the chance to tag along to their launch.
 And when we heard it was at The Saatchi Gallery, we were even more excited!
 Beard and I LOVE this art gallery – you can read a bit more about it here if you want.

-So Brick Live is the UK’s largest LEGO event, and there are lots of them across Europe.
-Consequently, we were lucky enough to attend the smaller scale Christmas show as opposed to their huge Excel and NEC ones which look incredible, but very busy.
+So Brick Live is the UK’s largest LEGO event, and there are many across Europe.
+Consequently, we were lucky enough to attend the smaller scale Christmas show instead of their huge Excel and NEC ones, which look incredible but very busy.

 You can check out events and what’s on through their website.

-It’s a pretty cool event for LEGO fans old and young, as well as newbie creatives who want to get involved.
-This particular show has three sessions from 10am, 1pm and 3.45pm and your slot gives you two hours to explore the four zones; the Christmas Zone, the Creative Zone, Minecraft and Star Wars area.
-These zones were perfect for us as Finn is totally into Minecraft and Josh obsessed with Star Wars.
+It’s a pretty cool event for LEGO fans, old and young, as well as newbie creatives who want to get involved.
+This show has three sessions from 10 am, 1 pm and 3.45 pm and your slot gives you two hours to explore the four zones; the Christmas Zone, the Creative Zone, Minecraft and Star Wars area.
+These zones were perfect for us as Finn is totally into Minecraft and Josh is obsessed with Star Wars.

-On our particular visit we were lucky enough to meet the exclusive guests, the 501st League!!!!
-Queue kids minds blown…
+On our particular visit, we were lucky enough to meet the exclusive guests, the 501st League!!!!
+Queue kids minds being blown.

-This show is excellent as each room is specific to the theme – in the Christmas Zone there is obviously a lot of workshops based around Crimbo; build a present, help build a GIANT snowman, plus the incredible Fairy Bricks mosaic.
-Honestly, this was my particular favourite – each square you replicate in LEGO bricks (it’s easier than it sounds) then they all get placed side by side to create a sizeable 4x4metre image!
-What’s better is the fact that any donations received at Brick Live are passed over to Fairy Bricks, a charity that provides LEGO sets to children in hospitals and hospices across the UK and there are loads of ways you can get involved.
+This show is excellent as each room is specific to the theme – in the Christmas Zone, there is a lot of workshops based around Crimbo; build a present, help build a GIANT snowman, plus the incredible Fairy Bricks mosaic.
+This was my particular favourite – each square you replicate in LEGO bricks (it’s easier than it sounds), then they all get placed side by side to create a sizeable 4x4metre image!
+What’s better is the fact that any donations received at Brick Live are passed over to Fairy Bricks, a charity that provides LEGO sets to children in hospitals and hospices across the UK, and there are loads of ways you can get involved.
 We are.

 I’ll be honest; I’m not a Star Wars fan.
 I’ve never seen any of the films from start to finish.
 Yes!
-I know.
-But it just doesn’t interest me.
-Josh, however, spent most of his time here building huge ships and adding them to the centre galaxy.
+I know, everyone is always shocked when I state this fact, but it just doesn’t interest me.
+Josh, however, spent most of his time here building huge ships and adding them to the central galaxy.

 I can’t recommend this particular show enough.
-It’s perfect for an awesome few hours out and about, and it’s on until 7th January 2017 so you should totally book tickets.
-Go on, get yourself down there, and have some fun with the millions of bricks you can get your hands on.
+It’s perfect for an excellent few hours out and about.
+Go on, get yourself down to the next show, and have some fun with the millions of bricks you can get your hands on.

-I believe when asked by the founders what single word Finn would use to sum up Brick Live, he said “amazeballs”.
-Well said son, well said.
+When asked by the founders what single word Finn would use to sum up Brick Live, he said “amazeballs”.